Water and Light

 ug/L—micrograms per liter.

 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
+Unregulated contaminants are those that don't yet have a drinking water standard set by the EPA.
+The purpose of monitoring for these contaminants is to help the EPA decide whether the contaminants should have a standard.
 More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency’s Safe Drinking Water Hotline (800-426-4791).

 Contaminants that may be present in source water include: